-Leftover tuna mac (if you even have any left!) is good in the fridge for up to 4 days, but not any longer.
+Cold tuna pasta salad (if you even have any left!) is good in the fridge for up to 4 days, but not any longer.

 I would not recommend freezing this dish.
 Besides, it’s so easy and quick to make that you really have no need to!

 There are so many options to choose from!
 Extra veggies like thawed peas, red bell pepper, avocado, or cucumber would be delicious in this tuna pasta salad recipe.

 For something extra creamy, try cubes of cheddar or Colby Jack.